 - Submit the case list electronically by the published deadline.

-- Use the electronic forms that can be found on your ABOG Personal Page.
+- Use the electronic forms that can be found in your ABOG Portal.
 The use of any other form or format is not allowed.
 A paper case list is not acceptable.

 - Not include any case previously used on a prior case list for a specialty or subspecialty Certifying Examination.

 - Have the case list certified by the appropriate personnel of the institution(s) in which the care was given.

 - De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
 See the tab titled: Case List De-Identification.

 - Use standard English language nomenclature.
 See the tab titled: Acceptable Abbreviations.

 - List the patient only once.
 If the patient is admitted more than once, you should provide information regarding the additional admissions in the appropriate boxes.
 (If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)

 The listed patients must be only those for whom you have had personal responsibility for the management and care during the indicated period of hospitalization.